-With the NBA focused on social justice, white coaches say they’re stepping off the sidelines
+With the NBA focused on social justice, White coaches say they’re stepping off the sidelines

 “Just so you guys know, I’m not okay,” Pierce told the group.
 “I’m f---ed up right now.”

-Two of Pierce’s white peers were already on the front lines for social justice: the San Antonio Spurs’ Gregg Popovich and the Warriors’ Steve Kerr, who both routinely transform pregame media sessions into passionate soliloquies on President Trump and equality.
+Two of Pierce’s White peers were already on the front lines for social justice: the San Antonio Spurs’ Gregg Popovich and the Warriors’ Steve Kerr, who both routinely transform pregame media sessions into passionate soliloquies on President Trump and equality.

-But what Pierce needed now was the support of the others, many of whom had never uttered a meaningful sentence publicly about racial, political or social matters.
+But what Pierce needed now was the support of the others, many of whom had never uttered a forceful sentence publicly about racial, political or social matters.
 He asked for help — from all of them — pushing for meaningful and lasting change.

-“It’s definitely different if you’re a white male," Pierce said in an interview.
-“You’re hearing a lot of coaches say they were embarrassed, have been embarrassed or were disgusted, and [they] know that, and understand that, they need to and will do more.”
+“It’s definitely different if you’re a White male,” Pierce said in an interview.
+“You’re hearing a lot of coaches say they were embarrassed, have been embarrassed or were disgusted, and [they] know that and understand that they need to and will do more.”

-As the NBA returns, four months after it was dramatically shut down by the novel coronavirus pandemic, its attention is firmly on racial inequality.
-The courts are emblazoned with “Black Lives Matter.”
+As the NBA returns more than four months after it was dramatically shut down by the novel coronavirus pandemic, its attention is firmly on racial inequality.
+The courts are painted with the message “Black Lives Matter.”
 Many players will wear social justice messages on the back of their jerseys.
-One who won’t, Miami Heat all-star Jimmy Butler, said he doesn’t want his last name on his jersey, to show he’s “no different than any person of color.”
+Miami Heat all-star Jimmy Butler said he doesn’t want his last name on his jersey, to show he is “no different than any person of color.”

-Meanwhile, at Pierce’s urging, previously reluctant white coaches are considering how to pace the sidelines as allies.
-The association, led by Dallas Mavericks Coach Rick Carlisle and executive director David Fogel, responded to Pierce’s call by partnering with the Obama Foundation and Bryan Stevenson, founder of the Equal Justice Initiative.
+Meanwhile, at Pierce’s urging, previously reluctant White coaches are considering how to pace the sidelines as allies.
+The NBA Coaches Association, led by Dallas Mavericks Coach Rick Carlisle and executive director David Fogel, responded to Pierce’s call by partnering with the Obama Foundation and Bryan Stevenson, founder of the Equal Justice Initiative.
 The association also created a panel of members committed to police reform and voting rights.
-The group, called NBA Coaches for Racial Justice, has asked all 30 coaches to reach out to the mayors and police chiefs in their cities to help push through 8 Can’t Wait reform policies.
+The group, called NBA Coaches for Racial Justice, has asked all 30 coaches to contact the mayors and police chiefs in their cities to help push 8 Can’t Wait reform policies.

 “Basically we’re trying to do more than have statements,” Toronto Raptors Coach Nick Nurse said.
 “We’re really trying to come up with some plans of action and get out there and move, and I’ve been impressed as hell with these guys.”